Skip to content

 800G DR8 (third-party) $900–$1,200 Module only Add fiber cost separately

 The OEM premium is enormous.
-Brand-name transceivers cost 2–5× their third-party equivalents.
+Brand-name transceivers cost 2–5x their third-party equivalents.
 At hyperscale, SemiAnalysis found this delta can account for nearly 10% of a cluster's total cost of ownership.
 Third-party optics validated against your platform's qualified optics list deliver identical performance at a fraction of the cost.
+Use our transceiver validation guide to qualify third-party optics for your platform.

 Power Cost: The Number That Compounds